Patrick Swayze (AP Photo / Wally Fong)

 For many of us who were young women in 1987, there's no romantic movie that will ever live up to Dirty Dancing – and no romantic leading man who will ever hold a candle to Patrick Swayze.

-Swayze, who would have celebrated his 61st birthday today, played dance instructor/bad-boy-with-a-heart-of-gold Johnny Castle in the ultimate summer-romance flick.
+Swayze, who was born Aug.
+18, 1952, played dance instructor/bad-boy-with-a-heart-of-gold Johnny Castle in the ultimate summer-romance flick.
 Jennifer Grey was Baby, his dance student and love interest, and the young woman we most wanted to be that summer.
 The iconic pair inspired us in so many ways: we tried new dance moves, found ourselves listening to the hits of the 1960s, cut off our jeans to imitate Baby's knee-length shorts, and – of course – dreamed of finding a guy who could sweep us off our feet just like Johnny Castle.

 Movie review sites will tell you that Dirty Dancing has done better as a video release than it did in theaters.
 That may be, and it's great to see today's teenagers getting into the movie more than 25 years later, but those of us who were around in 1987 know it was best in the theater – and we flocked to it.
 Among my group of friends, I was the straggler, only going to see the movie on the big screen once.
 Others saw it over and over, and one of my classmates was notorious for catching Dirty Dancing in the theater more than 30 times.
 She might have told her parents she was developing an interest in dance, but the rest of us knew the truth… the main interest she was developing was in Patrick Swayze.